Our Approach | Organizational Development & Strategy

 For Corporations.

-Corporations are committed to diversity and inclusion and advancing social justice.
-Many posted impassioned “we-must-do-more” statements on institutional home pages, though very little mention of what, precisely, the “more” might be.
-How do organizations build diverse, equitable, and inclusive organizational cultures and structures?
+Some corporations are committed to advancing social justice, but though very little thought what, precisely, the “more” might be.
+How do organizations build organizational cultures and structures that work for everyone?

 How We Work.

-We offer deep knowledge of the nonprofit, philanthropic, and corporate sectors, a commitment to listening, and decades of expertise in equitable organizational development.
-Our multidisciplinary approach enables us to mobilize diverse audiences around a common goal, and subsequently put strategy into practice.
-We have spent our careers fighting for gender and racial equity and have clients spanning the social sector.
+We offer deep knowledge of the nonprofit, philanthropic, and corporate sectors, a commitment to listening, and decades of expertise in organizational development.
+Our multidisciplinary approach enables us to mobilize audiences around a common goal, and subsequently put strategy into practice.
+We have spent our careers fighting for social justice and have clients spanning the social sector.

 Our Commitment to Equity.